xlwings/xlwings-server/docs/integrations.md

 **Cons**:

 - Setting up a local development environment for the first time is slightly harder as you need development certificates to run the server on https instead of http.
 You could, however, use a cloud-based IDE such as GitHub Codespaces, which doesn't require this step.
+- Production deployment requires the help of an admin of the Microsoft 365 admin center

 ## VBA